aryanikhil/SaveMySoul-PrivacyPolicy/Privacy_Policy.md

 #### Additional Information About User's Information -

-In case some unauthorised person is able to retrieve your contact information by guessing your password or security answers or any other means, the developer is not to be held accountable for it.
+In case some unauthorised person is able to retrieve your contact information by guessing your password or security answers or any other means, I am not to be held accountable for it.
 Your privacy and data security is in your hands.
 If you are not confident and comfortable with the security features given in the app, please don't use this app.